buzzqw/TUS/OBSS/markdown-separati/en/25-equipment-armor-and-shields.md

 A +1 armor reduces the Proficiency penalty by 1 and the movement penalty by 1 meter.

-A +2 armor or shield also reduce by 2 the penalty to Magic Check.
-A +3 armor further reduces the Proficiency penalty by 1, reduces the Movement penalty by 1m, and reduce by 2 more the penalty for Magic Check.
+A +2 armor or shield also reduces by 2 the penalty to Magic Check.
+A +3 armor further reduces the Proficiency penalty by 1, reduces the Movement penalty by 1m, and reduces by 2 more the penalty for Magic Check.

 ### Shields

-**Shields** allow you to increase your Defense; the more imposing and heavy the shield is, the more it protects, the more it increases penalties to magic proficiency checks, and the less easy it makes to fight (Attack Roll penalty).
+**Shields**  allow you to increase your Defense; the more imposing and heavy the shield is, the more it protects, the more it increases penalties to Magic Proficiency checks, and the more difficult it makes fighting (Attack Roll penalty).

 Shields can be Light, Medium, or Heavy.